photo credit: Jakob Layman

 There is some stuff we like a little less, namely the vegetables on the menu, which feel like an afterthought.
 And we’d be remiss if we didn’t mention the prices.
 This is the kind of food you can eat a lot of, so if you don’t stop yourself from ordering a couple more tostadas or scallop shooters, things can get expensive very quickly.

-The best kind of shot we’ve done recently.
+The best kind of shot we’ve ever done.
 Add the uni - it’s $3 more, but balances out the creaminess of the raw scallop perfectly.

 When you’re done with these claws, it’s going to look like you’ve committed war crimes against crabs - when really, you just did your best to scrape out every last bit of the excellent meat.